ThinkDataEd/curriculum/docs/unit2/essential.md

 spread as well, notably the standard deviation and the interquartile range (IQR).

 ###**<u>[Lesson 5: Human Boxplots](lesson5.md)</u>**
-A common statistical investigative question is “How does this group compare to that group?”.
+A common statistical question is “How does this group compare to that group?”.
 This is a hard question to answer when the groups have lots of variability.
 One approach is to compare the centers, spreads, and shapes of the distributions.
 Boxplots are a useful way of comparing distributions from different groups when all of the distributions are unimodal (one hump).